Corporate Policy Statement

 Compliance and investigations

-- The ACNC may need to collect personal information when undertaking an investigation into whether or not a registered charity is complying with the ACNC Act and ACNC Regulation.
+- The ACNC may need to collect personal information when undertaking an investigation into whether or not a registered charity is complying with the ACNC Act and the Australian Charities and Not-for-profits Commission Regulation 2013 (Cth) (ACNC Regulations).
 This may include collecting information to verify that the personal information that the ACNC already holds is correct, or was correct at a specific point in time.

 - Personal information collected during an investigation may be obtained either voluntarily, or by using a formal information gathering power under the ACNC Act.